Curriculum Objective

 - Describe assessment of normal and abnormal childhood behaviour.

-- Recognize childhood behavioural problems, in particular aggression.
+- Recognize childhood behavioural problems, in particular aggression, and begin to differentiate common behavioural disorders in childhood.

 - Describe healthy childhood behavioural development including socialization of aggression.